Jones8683/Arduino-Buzzer-Music/README.md

 A collection of songs that can be played on an Arduino Uno board with a Piezo Passive Buzzer

 What you'll need:
+* Arduino IDE
 * Arduino Uno Board
-* Arduino Breadboard (optional)
+* Arduino Jumper Wires
 * USB Type-A to Type-B cable
-* Arduino Jumper Wires
-* Arduino IDE 1 or 2 software installed on your PC
 * [Arduino Compatible Passive Buzzer](https://www.thegeekpub.com/wiki/sensor-wiki-ky-006-passive-piezo-buzzer-module/) or similar

 ## Setup